 How to control Mosquitos with Bats

-Bats are primary predators of vast numbers of insects that fly at night, and some species consume large numbers of mosquitoes.
+Bats are primary predators of vast numbers of insects that fly at night, and some species consume large numbers of mosquitos.
 However, mosquito control is a complex problem that rarely can be solved by a single approach, be it bat houses or pesticides.

 A variety of options should be considered, though existing chemical pesticides typically cause more long-term problems than they solve.
 Chemical poisons kill natural mosquito predators more effectively than mosquitoes.
 Over time, predators such as fish, insects, and bats, die out while mosquitoes develop resistance, multiplying in ever larger numbers in a losing battle often referred to as "the pesticide treadmill."